artemis-consulting/prototype-pool1/SUPPORTING_DOC.md

 ------------------------

 Here is an overview of the results from Agile UX testing conducted on 06/12/15.
-* The subheads/instructions to be too large (The h3 should not dominate the page and should be a smaller than the “branding” text in the nav bar.
+* The subheads/instructions to be too large (The header should not dominate the page and should be a smaller than the “branding” text in the nav bar.
 They should appear as informational/instructions).
 * The gray paragraph text on a gray background can be hard to read (basic design and 508 issue, perhaps lighten the background color).
 * The navigation is little redundant and a bit confusing (the buttons below the search box are repeats of the main nav.
 They should be combined in a dropdown in the search box.
 Apply the materials theme to the basic sample below).
 * It’s not initially clear what or why I am searching “drugs” (Replace initial text with something like the following:
-> Search for current drug related information
+  Search for current drug related information
-> Begin your request for FDA drug related information by entering a search term and choosing a category from the dropdown menu).
+  Begin your request for FDA drug related information by entering a search term and choosing a category from the dropdown menu).
 * I would like more information about the purpose and use of the web app (Add some text to the home page, something like the following:
->  Welcome to the FDA Drug Monitor
+   Welcome to the FDA Drug Monitor
-> We know you take your health seriously.
+  We know you take your health seriously.
 Having the latest Drug related information and tools at your fingertips is a critical part of you overall health and well-being.
 The information provided by the FDA Drug Monitor is the latest and most relevant in our database.
 Use it along with your physicians’ advice to make informed decisions about the drugs you take.
-> Please note that the information provided here is for reference only and is not intended as medical advice or diagnosis.
+  Please note that the information provided here is for reference only and is not intended as medical advice or diagnosis.
 Always consult with your physician before making drug related decisions.).
 * I would like to know more about this app (Add a basic footer to all pages that perhaps include: About | Last Updated).

 ### Drug Names Page
-* I find the subheads/instructions to be too large (The <h3> should not dominate the page and should be a smaller than the “branding” text in the nav bar.
+* I find the subheads/instructions to be too large (The header should not dominate the page and should be a smaller than the “branding” text in the nav bar.
 They should appear as informational/instructions).
 * It’s not initially clear what or why I am presented with this list (Replace initial text with something like the following:
-> Select a drug from the list to view current drug related information).
+  Select a drug from the list to view current drug related information).
 * I find the list of drugs too long and in no apparent order (Put the drugs in alphabetical order and in a list group with the badge option for the number of drugs.
 Apply the materials theme to the basic sample below).
 * I don’t know how to get back to the search from either a list or detail page (perhaps ad a “back to search” arrow/button).

 ### Adverse Events Page
-* I find the subheads/instructions to be too large (The <h3> should not dominate the page and should be a smaller than the “branding” text in the nav bar.
+* I find the subheads/instructions to be too large (The header should not dominate the page and should be a smaller than the “branding” text in the nav bar.
 They should appear as informational/instructions).
 * It ‘s not initially clear what or why I am presented with this list (Replace initial text with something like the following:
-> Select an event from the list to view current event related information).
+  Select an event from the list to view current event related information).
 * I find the list of events to be long and in no apparent order (Put the drugs in alphabetical order and in a list group with the badge option for the number of drugs.
 Apply the materials theme to the basic sample below).
 * I don’t know how to get back to the search from either a list or detail page (perhaps ad a “back to search” arrow/button).

 ### Enforcement Reports Page
-* The subheads/instructions to be too large (The <h3> should not dominate the page and should be a smaller than the “branding” text in the nav bar.
+* The subheads/instructions to be too large (The header should not dominate the page and should be a smaller than the “branding” text in the nav bar.
 They should appear as informational/instructions).
 * It’s not initially clear what or why I am presented with this list (Replace initial text with something like the following:
-> Select a state on the map to view current enforcement reports .
+  Select a state on the map to view current enforcement reports .
 * I find the list of states below the map to be long and in no apparent order (Put the drugs in alphabetical order and in a list group with the badge option for the number of drugs.
 Apply the materials theme to the basic sample below).
 * I don’t know how to get back to the search from either a list or detail page (perhaps ad a “back to search” arrow/button).

 ### About Page
 * I would like more information about the purpose, use, and creation of this web app (Add an About page with some text, something like the following:
-> Welcome to the FDA Drug Monitor
+  Welcome to the FDA Drug Monitor
-> We know you take your health seriously.
+  We know you take your health seriously.
 Having the latest Drug related information and tools at your fingertips is a critical part of you overall health and well-being.
 The information provided by the FDA Drug Monitor is the latest and most relevant in our database.
 Use it along with your physicians advice to make informed decisions about the drugs you take.
-> Please note that the information provided here is for reference only and is not intended as medical advice or diagnosis.
+  Please note that the information provided here is for reference only and is not intended as medical advice or diagnosis.
 Always consult with your physician before making drug related decisions.).
-> For more information regarding your health visit www.fda.gov/
-> This application was designed and build by Artemis Consulting, Inc. For more information visit www.artemisconsultinginc.com
+  For more information regarding your health visit www.fda.gov/ This application was designed and build by Artemis Consulting, Inc. For more information visit www.artemisconsultinginc.com

 Section-pool1-Agile